+'''

-losh> erase /dev/nand0 B10 B256 losh> erase /dev/nand0 B266 B128
+losh> erase /dev/nand0 B10 B256

+losh> erase /dev/nand0 B266 B128

+'''

-Warning: Erasing flash blocks that will be used for YAFFS partitions will erase everything in those areas of flash.
-It is not required to format the partition every time the device is rebooted.
-The partition should only be formatted when an entirely new YAFFS partition is created, or when the data on a stored partition needs to be completely erased.
-For NAND-based devices, the first few blocks of NAND (the actual number of blocks is dependent on the NAND device) are used to hold the '/lboot' partition which is where LogicLoader resides.
+WARNING: Erasing flash blocks that will be used for YAFFS partitions will erase everything in those areas of flash.
+It is not required to format the partition every time the device is rebooted; the partition should only be formatted when an entirely new YAFFS partition is created or when the data on a stored partition needs to be completely erased.
+For NAND-based devices, the first few blocks of NAND (the actual number of blocks is dependent on the NAND device) are used to hold the /lboot partition which is where LogicLoader resides.
 Modifying data in this partition can cause the board to fail to boot.

-12.2.3 Mounting the Partition
+13.2.3 Mounting the Partition

-To mount a partition, the 'mount' command is used-as was discussed in Section 11.4.
+To mount a partition, the mount command is used, as discussed in Section 12.4.
 This command takes the following arguments:

-- <filesystem type> the type of file system being mounted ('yaffs' here) - <device> the device on which the YAFFS partition is mounted - <mountpoint> the name of the YAFFS partition
+- <filesystem type> the type of file system being mounted ('yaffs' here) - <device> the device on which the YAFFS partition is mounted - <mountpoint> the name of the YAFFS partition losh> mount yaffs /dev/nand0a /boot losh> mount yaffs /dev/nand0b /data

-For example, to mount YAFFS on a NAND:
+For example, to mount YAFFS on NAND: